 I’m convinced that I’m here to help you navigate your narrative, nurture your stories and build a timeless, unforgettable business.
 I’m here to inspire you to action with my words, to engage, uplift, provide a seat at the table, a space to sink in and share.

-Part narrative forager, part customer advocate, part archaeologist.
+Part narrative designer, part customer advocate, part archaeologist.